You worked 40 hours this week. But how many of those hours can you actually bill to clients?

 The Connection to Profitability

 Billable hours directly impact your bottom line.
-Here's how the math works:
+Two scenarios show the difference:

 Scenario A: Poor Utilization